Shopping for a new Honda CR-V?

 |$ 23,683||$ 25,220|

 2WD 5-Door EX-LRegular Unleaded I-4, 2.4 L

 2WD 5-Door w/RES EX-LRegular Unleaded I-4, 2.4 L

 |$ 26,819||$ 28,570|

-Essentially unchanged for this year, the 2014 CR-V attracts buyers who need space, reliability, and safety and put a priority on them over dazzling styling or handling.
+Essentially unchanged for the 2014 model year, the CR-V is aimed at buyers who need space, reliability, and safety and put a priority on them over dazzling styling or handling.
 With the Honda, you get a carefully edited set of trim levels and options, and a single drivetrain, with a choice of front- or all-wheel drive.
 It makes the shopping process quick and easy, at least.